dani-peoplefun/release-announcer/README.md

 1. **User runs command**: `/release 67`
 2. **GitHub Analysis**: Compares commits between previous release and current release
+3. **Reference Extraction**:
-3. **JIRA Extraction**: Extracts JIRA ticket references (e.g., process.env.JIRA_PROJECT-12345) from commit titles and messages
+   - First looks for JIRA ticket references (e.g., process.env.JIRA_PROJECT-12345) in commit titles and messages
+   - If no JIRA found, looks for GitHub issue/PR references (e.g., #544)
+   - Creates clickable links for both JIRA tickets and GitHub issues/PRs
 4. **Preview & Confirmation**: Shows a preview with interactive buttons to confirm or cancel
 5. **Slack Announcement**: Posts the formatted message to the channel upon confirmation